 A. Short Title and Commencement

-1. These Directions shall be called the Reserve Bank of India (Small Finance Banks - Branch Authorisation) Directions, 2025.
-2. These directions shall come into force with immediate effect.
+1. These Directions shall be called the Reserve Bank of India (Regional Rural Banks - Branch Authorisation) Directions, 2025.
+2. These directions shall come into effect from the date of issue of this Directions.

 B. Applicability